-We granted 107,921 and issued 28,278 shares of unrestricted stock to directors, officers, and employees during the three months ended March 31, 2022.
-Of the shares granted in the three months ended March 31, 2022, 61,460 were issued shortly after June 30, 2022 and 46,461 were issued shortly after December 31, 2022.
+We did not grant any shares of unrestricted stock during the three months ended June 30, 2022.
+In the six months ended June 30, 2022 we granted an aggregate 107,921 shares of unrestricted stock.
+We issued 61,460 and 46,461 of these shares shortly after June 30, 2022 and December 31, 2022, respectively.

-Share Purchases - On March 1, 2022, our Board of Directors authorized a new stock repurchase program pursuant to which we may purchase up to \$10.0 million of our common stock, of which \$1.7 million has been repurchased as of March 31, 2023.
-During the three months ended March 31, 2023 and 2022 we purchased 190,908 and zero shares of our common stock, respectively.
+Share Purchases - On March 1, 2022, our Board of Directors authorized a new stock repurchase program pursuant to which we may purchase up to \$10.0 million of our common stock, of which \$1.7 million has been repurchased as of June 30, 2023.
+During the three and six months ended June 30, 2023 we purchased zero and 190,908 shares of our common stock, respectively.
+During the three and six months ended June 30, 2022 we did not purchase any shares of our common stock.
 The shares may be purchased from time to time in the open market or through privately negotiated transactions at management's discretion, depending upon market conditions and other factors.
 The authorization to repurchase shares of our common stock expires on December 31, 2023.
 Repurchases will be made under the program using our own cash resources and will be in accordance with Rule 10b5-1 under the Securities Exchange Act of 1934, and other applicable laws, rules and regulations, which may permit repurchases to occur during periods when we might otherwise be precluded from making purchases under insider trading laws or company policy.
 The program does not obligate us to acquire any particular amount of common stock and the program may be modified or suspended at any time at our Board of Director's discretion.